dagster-io/dagster/python_modules/dagster/docs/intro_tutorial/part_nine.rst

 .. code-block:: yaml

     context:
     default:
         config:
         log_level: DEBUG

     solids:
-        injest_a:
+    ingest_a:
         config: 2
-        injest_b:
+    ingest_b:
         config: 3

 And you should see some log spew indicating execution.

-Now imagine we want to log some of the values passing through these solids into some sort of key value store in cloud storage:
+Now imagine we want to log some of the values passing through these solids into some sort of key value store in cloud storage.

 Let's say we have a module called ``cloud`` that allows for interaction with this key value store.
 You have to create an instance of a ``PublicCloudConn``